Hello, I'm Ruth. Thank you for joining me here.

 I get to help individual animals feel better and have happier lives (with their humans)!

-Watching cats and dogs thrive as a result of the recommendations I offer their humans for natural healing and disease prevention, and helping people to eat less animals, brings me so much joy.
+Watching animals thrive as a result of the recommendations I offer their humans for natural healing and disease prevention brings me so much joy.
 It's something I know I will be doing to the end of my days.